 The Radiologic Technologist is a vital part of the Radiology Department and the health care team.
 Responsibilities include patient care, operating radiographic equipment, performing radiologic procedures, and assisting the radiologist.
 Examinations conducted may include x-ray imaging, computer tomography (CT), magnetic resonance imaging (MRI), and mammography.
-Conforming to the regulations in the use of radiation to protect themselves, their patient, and coworkers
+Conforming to the regulations in the use of radiation to protect themselves, their patient, and coworkers is vital.

 Admission into the program is competitive and completed by St. Vincent’s.
 Applications are accepted between November 1 and March 1.
 St. Vincent’s will contact eligible students for an interview.

 Tuition and fees are collected by UA-PTC.
-The total cost of the program is derived from UA-PTC standard tuition and fees, special program fee, books, and other professional costs.
+The total cost of the program is derived from UA-PTC standard tuition and fees, special program fees, books, and other professional costs.
 Financial aid is available to students through UA-PTC.

 This program of study includes required summer courses and special program fees beyond current tuition and college fees.

 For additional information, call (501) 812-2220 or e-mail [email protected].